 From 2017 to 2018, we saw a 35% drop in water use by taking the cycles of concentration from 5.5 down to 4.3 on average.
-Although the conductivity is set at 1,400, the cycles of concentration can vary day to day because the city water varies between 250 and 350.
-Another water reduction feature is that during colder periods, the main tower operates on a closed loop until the loop becomes warm enough.
-The main tower operates 12 hours per day, while the other two operate 24 hours seven days a week.
-Through this technology, efficiency has improved while reducing water use by 35% from 2017 to 2018 with a \$30,403 annual savings on the water bill.
+Note that although the conductivity is set at 1400, the cycles of concentration can vary day to day because the city water varies between 250 and 350.
+Another water reduction feature is that during colder periods, the main tower will operate on a closed loop until the loop becomes warm enough.
+The main tower operates 12 hours per day, while the other two operate 24/7.
+Through this technology, efficiency has improved while reducing water use by 35% from 2017 to 2018 with a reduction \$30,403 annually on the water bill.